 11. It’s fine if you think that Saw Gerrera and his militants are badass while the Rebel leadership in comparison are prevaricating cowards.
 But who survives, who makes it to a film’s ending and for what reason, is usually on purpose and so has meaning (look at horror films).
 A film isn’t a pic’n’mix of signs - it’s a structure; and just as history is key to politics, order is key to narrative.
 Otherwise it’d be like someone telling you a joke about a high-society countess being traduced in some Marx Brothers fashion, and you nodding at the punchline before saying it’s great to see a woman portrayed in a position of power.

 12. Those fanatical militants that get wiped out wear turbans and listen to oud music, and your problem with the film is that it’s too Woke?
 The female lead is almost entirely passive / reactive, and your problem with the film is that it’s too Woke?
-Jyn’s plot function is not something she does but something she is: she’s ‘Stardust’, the nickname (from her dad) that lets her and Diego Luna find the secret file in the data library.
+Jyn’s plot function is not something she does but someone she is: she’s ‘Stardust’, the nickname (from her dad) that lets her and Diego Luna find the secret file in the data library.
 (Earlier on, it was who she was - her father’s daughter - that granted the Rebel Alliance an audience with Saw Gerrera.)
 Other than that?
 She fixes an aerial and gives some speeches while everyone else does most of the fighting.
 She’s the protagonist in name only (in nickname only).
 Call it the Katniss Problem.

 I’m saying this is bad, I’m saying that her character is confusingly drawn and in the end cosmetic in a way that’s sexist (all the more damagingly so for being taken as empowering).
 Which makes the frame of the reception of the film, as pop culture liberals versus alt-crybabies, a sort of phantom conflict.
 It’s real inasmuch as the rage is real, but it’s a conflict about something that doesn’t exist.
 It’s like some men on the internet said, ‘Boo Downton Abbey is anarchist’, and instead of saying, ‘No it isn’t (if only it was!)’, people have automatically let their defence of the film be defined for them by their dumb or bad faith opponents.